Winterstark/Adjutant/README.md

 Adjutant
 ========

-Adjutant is a Command Prompt replacement for Windows, but with a lot of features that make it a sort of personal assistant program.
-Like the Command Prompt, you can use it to browse your files and run them (with the standard Windows commands such as cd and dir), as well as perform more advanced tasks:
+Adjutant is a Command Prompt replacement for Windows, but with a lot of features that make it more of a personal assistant/organizer.
+Like the Command Prompt, you can use it to browse your files and run them (with the standard Windows commands such as "cd" and "dir"), as well as perform more advanced tasks:

-- Launch applications found in your Start Menu programs
+- Launch applications found in your Start Menu
 - Edit text files
 - Manage your to-do list
 - Check Gmail and Twitter